 All photos must be JPEG format and no fewer than 300 DPI.
 It is recommended that photos be sent in their original size, even if this requires multiple emails to send multiple photos due to MB size limitations on our email system.

-No photos will be accepted if they contain the following subject matter:
+Photos will not be accepted if they contain the following subject matter:

-Alcohol consumption
+Alcohol or drug consumption

-“Extreme” or “adrenaline” sports
+“Extreme” or “adrenaline” sports (skydiving, bungee jumping, etc.)

 Dangerous or prohibited activities against the program policy of your study away experience.

 Photos of individual pieces of art without a greater context.
-For example, a photo of a painting cannot be submited, whereas a photo of an event occurring in a gallery where artwork is part of the scene captured is acceptable.
+For example, a photo of a painting cannot be submitted, whereas a photo of an event occurring in a gallery where artwork is part of the scene captured is acceptable.

 Images of children.
 Children are unable to give consent to their photos being taken and used by Augustana College or its students.

 We strive to promote ethical photography at Augustana College, which means that there are limits to the use of photos of other people, especially when those people are either unaware that they are being photographed or unable to provide consent (children, for example).
 Just as you would not appreciate being photographed without your consent while going about your daily life, the same is true for people you encounter on your study away experience.
 For this reason our contest will not accept images when there is a question of consent, including all images of children.
+We will accept photos of people you encounter, but we ask that you be respectful and ask permission to take photos of strangers.
+Children are a special case because they really cannot grant permission the way an adult can.
+Remember that the act of taking someone’s photo can be seen as aggressive or an unwanted invasion of privacy in many cultures or just by individuals.
+We want to always respect the rights of those we encounter to not be photographed if they do not wish to be.
+Be respectful visitors and guests at all times.

 Photo Rights: